Oshuma/app_config/README.md

 ## Usage

 Usage is simple.
-Just pass either a hash of options, or a block, to {AppConfig.setup!}.
+Just pass either a hash of options, or a block, to `AppConfig.setup!`.

 In it's simplest form, you can use it like so: